demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-launch-scan-report

 ***
-Requires security manager authentication.
+Requires security manager role.
 Polling command.
-Launch a scan by given scan ID, follow its status return a report when the scan is over.
+Launch a scan by given scan ID.
+Follow its status and return a report when the scan is over.

 #### Base Command